-The District is responsible for providing drainage within the Woodward Island.
+The District is responsible for providing drainage within Terminous Tract.
 The land is below the level of the waterbody and requires pumps to get the drainage off the tract.
-There are associated ditches and canals that are use to convey the water to the pumps.
-An extended interruption of electrical service will cause water to backup and rise in the district ditches.
-There is only one existing pump station within the District's jurisdictional boundary and located at about station 221+00.
+There are associated ditches and canals used to convey the water to the pumps.
+The drainage system is very sensitive due to the relative flatness of the tract.
+Any increase in the water level can impact the surrounding land, especially the lower sections.
+An extended interruption of electrical service will cause water to backup and rise in the District's ditches.